Scoochgames/heart-failure-prediction-analysis-with-python-final/README.md

 There was 172 rows with 0's that didn't make sense.
 172 is a good chunk of the original 918 but dropping the entire rows is a method that is justifiable.

 ## Plots
-All plots will be attached to the main project as ____.pdf under the folder 'plots'
+All plots will be attached to the main project as ____.png under the folder 'plots'

 The first chart I made is a scatter plot, which most the time does not require any data aggregation or sorting.
 It was a comparison between age and cholesterol levels.
 The r-value is 0.05875823535807384, this is a very weak positive correlation.